Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses 'Toggle dynamic resolution on the VM display' which is a specific verb and resource, clearly distinguishing it from siblings that deal with network, resources, or shares.
+The description explicitly states the action: 'Toggle dynamic resolution on the VM display,' which is a specific verb and resource.
+It clearly distinguishes from sibling tools, none of which involve display settings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.